-Operating expenses were comprised primarily of labour, management, contracted labour and equipment, utilities, fuel, and other expenses incurred at the project.
-Typically, the most significant of these operating expenses is attributable to heavy equipment and diesel fuel costs associated with the trial mining operations.
-During the interim period ended December 31, 2020, operations were largely suspended due to the Government of South Africa imposed lockdown, and as such the Company incurred reduced operating expenses of \$333,972 (\$1,646,362 - 2019).
+Operating expenses were comprised primarily of labour, management, equipment, utilities, fuel, and other expenses incurred at the Project associated with the advancement of planned drilling and bulk sampling on the greater areas of the Project, objectives to increase processing volumes and efficiencies for the long-term, and ongoing rehabilitation efforts.
+The most significant of these operating expenses is typically attributable to heavy equipment and diesel fuel costs to support ongoing trial-mining exercises, however these costs were lower during the period due to reduced mining volumes associated with bulk sampling.
+During the interim period ended September 30, 2023, the Company reduced operating expenses to \$735,678 when compared to \$991,160 for the same period in the previous year.